This page is to detail the process of integrating the Conva.AI assistant in headless mode to an app.

 // Invoke a specific Agentval response = ConvaAI.invokeCapabilityWithName( input ="book a bus ticket from Bangalore to chennai tommorrow at 2pm", capability ="ticket_booking");

-# Invoke a specific Capabilityresponse = await client.invoke_capability_with_name("book a bus ticket from Bangalore to chennai tommorrow at 2pm", capability_name="ticket_booking")
+# Invoke a specific Capabilityresponse =await client.invoke_capability_with_name("book a bus ticket from Bangalore to chennai tommorrow at 2pm", capability_name="ticket_booking")return response

 // Invoke a specific capabilityResponse completion =awaitConvaAI.invokeCapabilityWithName( input:"book a bus ticket from Bangalore to chennai tommorrow at 2pm", capability:"ticket_booking");